Manjadikuru

-Manjadikuru (Lucky Red Seeds) is a 2008 Malayalam film written and directed by Anjali Menon.
+Manjadikuru (Lucky Red Seeds) is a 2012 Indian Malayalam-language film written and directed by Anjali Menon.
 A shorter video version of the film was premiered at the 2008 International Film Festival of Kerala, and won the FIPRESCI Award for best Malayalam film and Hassankutty award for Best Debutant Indian director.
 In 2009, it received awards at the South Asian International Film Festival (SAIFF) at New York, winning five Grand Jury Awards - Best Film, Best Director, Best Screenplay, Best Cinematographer and Best Emerging Talent.

 Plot

-Manjadikuru is a story of homecoming from late 1980s, when 10-year-old Vicky arrives at his grandparents home in rural Kerala to attend his grandfather's funeral.
+Manjadikuru is a story of homecoming from late 1970s, when 10-year-old Vicky arrives at his grandparents home in rural Kerala to attend his grandfather's funeral.
 The disjointed family gathers together for the sixteen-day-long funeral period.
 During this period, Vicky discovers more about himself, his family and culture than he had expected to.
 The journey is narrated through the memories of an adult Vicky who returns to the same house to recount the experience.
 After some years the boy returns as a young man, to visit old grounds, and finds the 'Lucky red seeds' scattered away.